Skip to main content

 Cynthia Wallance January 23, 2023

-Many business owners don't hire remote web developers because they have preconceived ideas about working with remote professionals.
-It’s important to debunk those myths.
+Many business owners don't hire remote web developers because of preconceived ideas about working with remote professionals.
+It’s important to debunk the myths.

 Apple, IBM, and Dell are all great examples of companies that make high-quality products while also making the most of the trend toward a remote workforce.
 If this is the case, why do you still think that hiring web developers from faraway places is a bad idea?